Andy Reid on Spurs & Lasagnegate: ‘It was a hell of a coincidence’

-When Andy Reid left Nottingham Forest to join Tottenham in January 2005, he probably didn’t expect to find himself at the centre of one of the most controversial stories in Premier League history.
+When Andy Reid joined Tottenham from Nottingham Forest in January 2005, he probably didn’t expect to find himself at the centre of one of the most controversial stories in Premier League history just a year later.

 In Jol’s first full season 2005-06, Tottenham occupied fourth spot from December onwards and appeared set to qualify for the Champions League ahead of Arsenal, only to be robbed of their dream at the death, in an infamous final day showdown at West Ham.

 Spurs had to match Arsenal’s result against Wigan – in what was the final competitive match at Highbury – only for a number of their players, as the story goes, to be struck down with apparent food poisoning on the eve of the game after eating a dodgy lasagne.